What is Study Abroad?

 Semester and Year programs (Exchange, CSU IP, ISEP Exchange) earn CSU credits and grades for all coursework taken abroad.
 It is required you meet with your major/minor Faculty Advisor before departure to fill out the Credit Approval Form.
 This will ensure you receive credit for any classes taken in your major or minor.
 For General Education credit, you can return your credit approval form with course descriptions to our office and we will obtain the signatures.

-Outside Program courses will be accepted as transfer credit.
+Outside Program (ISEP Direct and others) courses will be accepted as transfer credit.
 These courses can clear requirements for your major, minor, and lower-division general education courses.
 Upper-division GEs (BB, CC, and DD) CANNOT be cleared through an outside program.
-Please also keep in mind that students can only transfer a total of 70 units for their undergraduate degree.
+It is required you meet with your major/minor Faculty Advisor before departure to fill out the Credit Approval Form.

 What program better suits my major or minor?